2010 Napa Valley Petite Sirah- Library Wine

 The grapes were excessively sorted for quality then cold soaked for 5 days.
 Fermented on native yeast in small open bins, the grapes were punched down by hand for careful tannin management then aged for 22 months in 30% new Francois Ferre French and Trust Hungarian Oak barrels.

-Personal note from the Vintner: Prior to offering this wine I took the rare opportunity to enjoy a bottle this week.
+Personal note from the Vintner: Prior to extending an offer to order this library wine I took the rare opportunity to enjoy a bottle this week.
 Library wines are so limited that we typically taste them just once a year.
 John smoked a couple rib racks on the green egg.
 They started with a dry rub then he glazed them with slightly spicy soy based ranchero sauce and finally slipped in a dolop of fig chutney made from the trees in the grove behind the house.
 The glaze was slightly sweet, salty and a bit spicy but not fiery.
 While the wine is completely dry, the rich black fruit was an absolute perfect compliment to the rustic meatiness of the pork and aligned just right so the sweet-spicy sauce came off without a kick.
 The wine did not taste “hot” on the palate in anyway.
 With a little wine left, dessert was a must so we shared a leftover slice of flourless torte, one of my favorites.
-The bittersweet chocolate was divine and a great juxtaposition against the jammyness of the Petite.
-All of our restaurants are closed due to the current situation.
-But, it’s been a pleasure to raid the refrigerator, dine in at a reasonable hour for once and just enjoy the simple pleasure of cooking out.
-Drink the best wines first, we never know what tomorrow will bring, right?
-On behalf of the Napa Vintners, thank you for opening the cellar today!
+The bittersweet chocolate was divine and a great juxtaposition against the jamminess of the Petite.
 S.D.

 Tasting impressions: Blackberry cobbler, cassis, white pepper, tamari, dried plum, bacon fat, harrissa, black tea and cedar]